phe-sto/802.15.4-to-netjson/README.rst

 install the dependency
 ----------------------

-In your shell or console
+In your shell or console:

     ``python -m pip install -r requirements.txt``